brimdata/zbpf/README.md

 ## The Brim App

-The Brim app is a nice way to look at Zed data.
-It's a desktop app based on Electron, similar to Slack's model.
+The [Brim app](https://github.com/brimdata/brim) is a nice way to look at Zed data.
+Brim is a desktop app based on Electron, similar to the Slack desktop model.

 For my Mac/vagrant setup, I configured a port forwarding rule in the Vagrantfile that came with the `bpftracing` repo by adding the